Chapter 2:

 “Got it,” the Agent said smoothly, slipping the phone back into his pocket.
 His gaze turned to her as he fixed his coat.

-“It’s a shame that you went this far,” he said, oddly casual.
-“You didn’t have to run.
-They worshipped you down there.”
+“It’s a shame that you went this far.
+They worshipped you down there,” he said, oddly casual.

 The Agent sighed, a trace of regret in his voice, as he adjusted his tie and raised a hand to signal capture.

-The Agent casually stepped aside, observing the vehicle’s murderous, almost suicidal charge.
+The Agent observed the vehicle’s murderous, almost suicidal charge and casually stepped out of its way.

-The motorcycle opened up a path.
-The faceless biker extended a gloved hand toward the astounded fighter, his voice urgent.
+The faceless biker carved a path, extending a gloved hand toward the astounded fighter.

-She narrowed her eyes at the outstretched hand.
+Her eyes narrowed at the outstretched hand.
 Trust was a luxury she couldn’t afford.
 But his hand remained, melting her hesitation.

 “We don’t have time!
 COME ON!”

-With a curse under her breath, she grabbed his hand and swung herself onto the seat, just as the engine roared back to life.
+With a curse under her breath, she grabbed the rider's hand and swung herself onto the seat, just as the engine roared back to life.

-A faint beep interrupted him.
-He pulled out a small device, identifying the coordinates on the screen.
+Then, a faint beep interrupted him.
+He pulled out a small device, displaying coordinates on the screen.

 — • —

-The motorcycle dashed, weaving between cars at breakneck speed.
+The motorbike dashed, weaving between cars at breakneck speed.
 The world blurred in a streak of shadows and lights.

 For a moment, the girl found herself lost in the thrill of the ride.
 The wind whipped against her face, cold and sharp, but liberating—a welcome rush that made her forget the pounding footsteps and cold glares chasing her.

-Then, she felt it—a faint pressure at her collar.
-Her fingers flew to her neck, brushing against a tiny, cold button that lodged below her jawline.
+Something pinched at her collar.
+Her fingers flew to her neck, brushing against a tiny, cold button that lodged beneath her jaw.

-With a scoff, she tore the device off, hurling it away without care.
+With a scoff, she tore the device off and hurled it away without care.

 On the Agent’s screen, the signal froze.
-His lips curled into an amused smile.
+His lips curled into an amused smirk.

 Turning, he tugged on his coat, his voice unruffled, confident.